zestydevy/dinosaur-planet/docs/Recompilation.md

 Sometimes, splat won't be able to detect an address as a proper symbol.
 This usually happens when the address isn't referenced explicitly in assembly.
 For addresses that should have a symbol, the `undefined_syms.txt` and `undefined_funcs.txt` files can be used to define things like variables and functions respectively.

 DLLs however, do not use any of the above files for symbols.
 Instead, each DLL has their own `syms.txt` file found in their directory under `src/dlls`.
-This file follows the same syntax as the above symbol files.
+This file is converted into a linker script at build time, rather than being used directly.
 Additionally, all DLLs are linked with the `export_symbol_addrs.txt` file, which define names for DLL import symbols.

 ## Building
 Rebuilding all of the extracted and decompiled code/data back into a ROM is done generally in two steps: